Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Free initial consultation

 If you are considering making a brain injury claim, we provide a free initial consultation to discuss your case and answer your questions.
-Our brain injury solicitors will advise you on whether we think your claim justifies further investigation and explain how the claims process works.
+Our brain injury Solicitors will advise you on whether we think your claim justifies further investigation and explain how the claims process works.

 Flexible funding arrangements

-We offer a number of flexible funding arrangements, including conditional fee agreements (‘no-win-no-fee’) where suitable.
+We offer a number of flexible funding arrangements, including conditional fee agreements where suitable.
 This means there is often no upfront cost to start a brain injury compensation claim and no financial risk involved for you.

 The first step is to discuss whether you may have grounds for a claim with one of our specialist brain injury solicitors.
-During your free initial consultation, you will have the opportunity to discuss situation, including the events leading up to the injury and the impact on your/your loved one’s life.
+During your free initial consultation, you will have the opportunity to discuss the situation, including the events leading up to the injury and the impact on your/your loved one’s life.

 We will then provide an honest assessment of whether we think your claim merits further investigation, as well as the process involved, likely damages available and the options for funding your claim.